 By creating and maintaining the code you need, all of the necessary features live on for as long as they’re required.
 Seems like a no-brainer.

-Those playing along at home probably noticed the loop back to the beginning.
+Those playing along at home probably noticed that we’ve looped back to the beginning.
 Like everything else in application development, the right path is it depends.
-Accepting that reality comes with an understanding of hidden costs in custom software builds.
+Uncertainty kinda comes with the territory.

-There’s no perfect answer: Most projects make use of all-of-the-above.
+There’s no perfect answer, and the truth probably won’t surprise you: Most projects make use of all of the above.

-Not-invented-here isn’t the enemy it’s often made out to be, but it also shouldn’t be the driver for your dependency approach.
+Not-invented-here syndrome isn’t the enemy it’s made out to be, but it also shouldn’t be the driver for your dependency approach.
 Software features are a true balancing act, hinging on everything from:

 - Future plans